laminlabs/lamin-docs/docs/access.md

    Vault delivers the credentials back to the Lamin instance.
 These credentials are then used to establish a secure connection to the database.

-### How do we ensure vault can only be configured by an instance admin?
+### How do we ensure the Vault can only be configured by an instance admin?

 1. **JWT exchange**